inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords.rst

 Although |project_name| is available in different languages, the 'key' in the keywords files should always be written in english.

+.. _keywords_editor:

 The keywords editor graphical user interface
 --------------------------------------------

+.. note:: If you are a new user, you should probably use the
+    :ref:`Keywords Wizard <keywords_wizard>` in preference to the keywords editor as it provides more hand holding and you are less likely to specify invalid keywords.

 The graphical user interface for keyword editing is divided into two parts: